zhmcclient/renovate-reproduction-docutils/README.md

 ## Current behavior

-Renovate creates a PR that recommends upgrading docutils to >=0.21.2,<0.22.
+Renovate creates a PR that recommends upgrading docutils to >=0.21.2,<0.22 for a requirements file that states the docutils dependency with a `python_version` constraint for Python ==3.8.

-The issue with that recommendation is that this project supports Python >=3.8 and the minimum recommended docutils version 0.21.2 already requires Python >=3.9.
+The issue with that recommendation is that the minimum recommended docutils version 0.21.2 requires Python >=3.9 and therefore cannot be used on Python 3.8.

 The underlying issue seems to be that Renovate runs only once without a specific Python version context, so it does not have a chance to verify whether the